A scalable estimator of higher-order information in complex dynamical systems: Results

-with $a,c\in(-1,1)$, so that the spectral radius of $A$ is 1 when $a=1$.
-Calculating $\M$- and $\W$-information for various values of $(a,c)$ yields intuitive results (Fig.~\figsubref{fig:synthetic_res}{b}): \W grows as $c$ approaches 1 and the system is more redundant; and \M is highest when all system elements are tightly coupled ($a\to1$) and the noise is uncorrelated ($c\to0$), effectively capturing dynamical cooperation not mediated by noise.
+Calculating $\M$- and $\W$-information for various values of $(a,c)$ yields interpretable results (Fig.~\figsubref{fig:synthetic_res}{b}): \W grows as $c$ approaches 1 and the system is more redundant; and \M is highest when all system elements are tightly coupled ($a\to1$) and the noise is uncorrelated ($c\to0$), effectively capturing dynamical cooperation not mediated by noise. \\

-\paragraph{Experiment 3: Modular autoregressive process.} To further study the interplay between dynamics and \Minfo, we consider a VAR of the form:
+\textbf{Experiment 3: Modular autoregressive process.} To further study the interplay between dynamics and \Minfo, we consider a VAR of the form:

-with $a,b,c\in(-1,1)$.
+with $a,b,c\in(0,1)$.
 Fixing the parameter $c$, we perform an analogous analysis as before by varying $a,b$ and calculating $\M$ and $\W$.
 To facilitate comparison across the different systems, for each pair of $(a,b)$ we rescale the spectral radius of $A$ so that the system always possesses the same mutual information $I(\bZ_t; \bZ_{t+1})$.
 This ensures that differences in \M- and \W-information are only due to the internal dynamical structure of the model, and not to the total information content~\cite{liardi2024null}.

-For low $c$, as expected, $\M$ is high only when both self and cross coupling are high, as neither of them alone explains the dynamics of the system (Fig.~\figsubref{fig:synthetic_res}{c}).
-Interestingly, this pattern is reversed for high $c$, plausibly because the asymmetry in the interactions (either high self and low cross coupling, or vice-versa) overcomes the effect of noise redundantly correlating the sources.
+Results show that $\M$ is larger for low $c$ only when both self- and cross-coupling are high, as neither alone explains the system's dynamics (Fig.~\figsubref{fig:synthetic_res}{c}).
+Interestingly, this pattern is reversed for high $c$, plausibly because the asymmetry in the interactions (either high self and low cross-coupling, or vice versa) overcomes the effect of noise that redundantly correlates the sources. \\

+\textbf{Comparison with existing information-theoretic quantities.} Before further validating our measure on more elaborate synthetic systems, we examine how \W and \M relate to other existing information-theoretic measures of lower- and higher-order dependencies.
+In particular, we focus on the behaviour of the O-information \cite{rosas2019quantifying}, its extension to time-evolving processes (O-information rate, OIR) \cite{faes2022new}, and the Redundancy-Synergy Index (RSI) \cite{chechik2001group}.
+We refer to the Appendix for their mathematical definition.
+We compute these quantities on the uniform and modular autoregressive models introduced in the previous paragraphs, as well as on an additional lagged system with multiple past time steps (see Appendix).
+For comparison, all quantities are computed on the full covariance matrix of the system.
+The O-information is thus evaluated over the joint distribution of past and future states, whereas OIR, RSI, \W, and \Minfo are calculated between past and future states.